 Tweet ThisWhen Is the Extra Expense Worth It?

-There are times when the additional cost of something is worth the price tag.
-Provided you have the funds available, and you’re not going into debt over it.
+There are times when the additional cost of something is worth the price tag, provided you have the funds available and are not going into debt over it.

 When It Will Last Longer Than the Cheaper Alternative